 The Answer: Lot size is critical.
 For example, the UDC typically requires a minimum of 9,000 square feet for a triplex in certain zones.
 We analyze your specific Hidalgo County Appraisal District (HCAD) data to see exactly what the UDC allows for your square footage.

 The Answer: McAllen now enforces a "Points-Based" landscaping system for infill.
 Instead of a flat percentage of the lot being dedicated to green space, developers can earn points for preserving existing legacy trees (like mature Live Oaks or Mesquites) or using permeable pavers.
 This allows for a more "urban" feel while still meeting city beautification standards.
-If your lot has mature trees, its value for infill development has likely increased because it helps a builder meet these requirements instantly.
+Sites with mature trees can offer distinct cost efficiencies for builders working to meet municipal beautification and points-based site plan criteria.
+We factor these existing landscape assets into our Comparative Market Analysis when evaluating your property's competitive positioning.

 "Managing a home in probate is a heavy lift.
 Whether you're dealing with a property in McAllen or a ranch in rural Hidalgo County, you don't have to navigate the logistics alone.
 If you need a referral to a local probate attorney or an assessment of the home’s current value,